 At What Age Can Children Start Scuba Diving?

-When I first thought about writing this blog, I assumed the answer to the question of when children can start scuba diving would be fairly straightforward.
-However, after conducting some research, I discovered that the answer is more complex than I initially imagined.
-Experts have a wide range of views on the subject, with many factors to consider regarding what age children can begin scuba diving.
+When I first considered writing this blog, I assumed the answer to the question of when children can start scuba diving would be fairly straightforward.
+However, after conducting some research, I found the reality is more nuanced than I initially expected.
+Experts hold a wide range of views, and several factors must be considered when determining whether a child is ready to take the plunge.

 PADI’s Age Limit